 The Netherlands is a great family travel destination.
 The country, partly reclaimed from the sea with about half of its land lying below sea level, is sprinkled with a number of tourist spots including canals, windmills, and miles of sandy beaches.

 Holland’s famously flat landscape is perfect to explore by bike.
-Though Amsterdam is the country’s most popular tourist destination, and surprisingly family-friendly, there are also many other cities in the Netherlands worth venturing to for a fun and memorable family vacation.
+Though Amsterdam is the country’s most popular tourist destination, and surprisingly family-friendly, there are also many day trips you can do from Amsterdam as well as other cities in the Netherlands worth venturing to for a fun and memorable family vacation.